-Driving up to your home, walking from the driveway to your front door and unlocking the door in the dark could create an unsafe situation for you and your family.
-According to Chris E. McGoey of Crime Doctors, exterior lighting is critical for your safety.
+Driving up to your home, walking from the driveway to your darkened porch and fumbling to unlock the door could create an unsafe situation for you and your family — one reason exterior lighting is so important.
 Motion lighting turns on with movement, allowing you to see around you and avoid someone lurking in the shadows of your home.
-Adjust your Hampton Bay motion lights to the proper sensitivity and time settings to give you a sense of security at home, and enough time to avoid a bad situation.
+Adjust your Hampton Bay motion light to the proper sensitivity and time settings to give you a sense of security at home and enough time to avoid a bad situation.

 Motion Controls on the Sensor

 Find the motion sensor controls located at the top of the Hampton Bay light on each side of the motion detector.